ingo/ingo.github.io/_recipes/salsa_verde_with_tarragon_and_chervil.md

 ### Notes

-The salsa verde can be refrigerated covered overnight.
+- The salsa verde can be refrigerated covered overnight.
 Bring the salsa to room temperature before serving, or serve lightly chilled.
-It pairs well with [Mixed Grill with Rib Eyes, Sausages and Bacon Chops](https://www.foodandwine.com/recipes/mixed-grill-with-rib-eyes-sausages-and-bacon-chops).
+- You can substitute other herbs in place of ones you don't currently have.